tboeghk/terrific-tls-tuning-tips/README.md

 1. Install [Homebrew](http://brew.sh/)
 1. Install Ansible: `brew install ansible`
-1. Launch a Instance that is publicly available.
-The instance needs to use a `CentOS` flavoured operating system like `CentOS` itself or Amazon Linux in EC2.
-Make sure you can ssh into the machine using your ssh key.
+1. Launch a EC2 Instance that is publicly available.
+The instnace needs to run the lates Amazon Linux.
+Make sure you can ssh into the machine using your ssh key and ports 22,80,443 and 9000 are accessible.
+1. Put your hostname into the `inventory/hosts` file.
 1. let a url of your choice point to the public IP of that instance.
-In our case this is `wjax.terrific-tls-tuning-tips.com`.‚
+In our case this is `wjax.terrific-tls-tuning-tips.com`.

 ## Provisioning